‘Fuller House’ Star John Stamos Shares First Full-Face Photo Of Adorable Son Billy For Father’s Day

 He continued, “Most importantly, it means that for the rest of my life, I’ll always be known as someone’s dad.
 And that’s all I ever wanted.
 Happy Father’s Day.”

 Fans applauded the actor for his sentiments and for sharing the sweet pic.
-Stamos’ Fuller House costar and TV wife Lori Loughlin penned in the comments, “You were meant to play this role!!!
+Stamos’ Fuller House co-star and TV wife Lori Loughlin penned in the comments, “You were meant to play this role!!!
 Congrats my friend and Happy Father’s Day.”

 My first Father’s Day means that I don’t have to hand a kid back to the parents when someone yells cut.
 It means when people ask me if I'm a father, I don't have to use the goofy line, “No, but I play one on TV” My first Father’s Day means that from this day forward— I will start to look my age (and older) Most importantly, it means that for the rest of my life, I’ll always be known as someone’s dad.
 And that’s all I ever wanted.
 Happy Father’s day.